NaLelqGoshkaFerarito/PSW_G10/README.md

 ```
 *Note: For more detailed explanations reference the appropriate chapters*

 The program creates a default plaintext broker (we only need a default constructor, because the broker used is always the same).
-This broker gives the necessary data to the MQTT broker class, which interfaces with the broker.
+This broker gives the necessary data to the MQTT client class, which interfaces with the broker.
 It then runs indefinitely and logs data in the meantime.

 # API
 For the time being the server application we are using requires the user to open the site manually at least once and dismiss the message.